andersfylling/disgord/CONTRIBUTING.md

 }
 ```

+When you use a dependency as a parameter, either use an existing interface which holds all the methods you require.
+Or create a new interface for the functions needs (again, keep it purposeful such that other can reuse the interface).

+#### Mutex
+Struct's that utlises mutex must handle locking in their public methods.
+However, avoid locking in private methods such that they can be reused. eg. by public methods.
+The mutex should also be embedded (public accessible), such that developers can lock the object by their own needs.

+#### Singletons
 I won't accept pull requests where the author has created a singleton structure.
 I do not want package singletons either, as I'm worried it might cause technical debt.
 If you disagree you are welcome to create a discussion (not about the pattern, but why your implementation requires a singleton).

 ## I don't want to read this whole thing I just have a question!!!